Pentax K-3 II vs Sony HX400V

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the K-3 II and the HX400V are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Pentax K-3 II and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.